Man Sues Nation For Allegedly Seizing France.com, a Domain He Has Owned For Over 20 Years - Slashdot

 FranceEstMerde.com (Score:2)

-There's a procedure for seizing domain names (Score:3)
+There's a procedure for seizing domain names (Score:5, Informative)

 (Also, I seriously doubt the French government holds a legitimate claim to the International trademark on "France".
 If that were possible, then China could register "China" as a trademark, and force all websites to cease using the word "China" in ways the Chinese government didn't like.)